Here's the Deal

 Career: Mine's a work in progress.
 I teach middle school by day, and spend my other moments - nights, weekends, and summers - building blogs, freelancing, and writing books.

 Travel: I. love. travel.
 I want to share my experiences and talk to people about theirs.
-Let's talk travel deals and life experiences.
+Let's talk travel and life experiences.

 Wellness: A bend on healthy living from a yogi marathon runner who tries to follow a plant based diet but has a weakness for chicken nuggets, Manchego cheese, and nearly all varieties of red wine.
 I'm obsessed with learning more about nutrition, marathons, yoga retreats, and everything in between.
 Yet, all self control goes out the window when I'm in front of a bowl of M & M's.